 - Click Activate.

-An active subnetwork is set.
-To set the transparency back to normal, click the Reset button in the pane.
+The selected subnetwork is set as active.
+To remove the transparency and active subnetwork, click the Reset button at the bottom of the pane.
+This removes the active subnetwork, the transparency, and unselects the subnetwork from the list.
 This action will not remove filter settings.
 To set another subnetwork as active, click one of the subnetworks in the list.
 Adjust the filters if necessary.

 In addition to the Find Subnetworks pane, the Subnetworks table can also be used to interact with subnetworks.